rogerboesch/zxnext-game/README.md

 make game
 ```

-To build and start it directly after in the emulator type in:
+To build and start the game in the emulator, type in:

 ```bash
 make build
 ```

-If you just want start the program without building at first type in:
+If you just want to start the game without building at first, type in:

 ```bash
 make run